Breast Implant Removal

 One of the common misconceptions about breast implants is that, once they are in, they can not be removed without replacing them.
 Not true – we’ve helped many women who, for a number of reasons, decide they no longer wish to have breast implants.
 These reasons commonly include:

 Comfort: With time, many women report being a larger size than when they first got their implants, and wish to return to a slimmer, more proportional appearance.

-Maintenance: Since all breast implants require future surgeries for replacement, some women decide they just don’t want to face another surgery down the road, and opt for removal.
+Maintenance: Since all breast implants require future surgeries for replacement, some women decide they just don’t want to face another surgery down the road and opt for removal.

 Repeated Capsular Contracture: For women that have tried “everything”, and still get repeated capsular contracture resulting in breast hardness, removing the implants altogether (without replacement) may be the best answer.

-Further procedures to enhance the final shape and appearance of the breast are commonly performed at a second stage, 6 months or so later, to allow the tissues to heal first.
+As you can appreciate, it is a complex topic.
+Further procedures to enhance the final shape and appearance of the breast – such as a breast lift or fat grafting to the breast – are commonly performed at a second stage, 6 months or so later, to allow the tissues to heal first.

 Questions and answers: